Civitas Schinesghe: History

 In 966, Mieszko I, the ruler of the Polans, accepted Christianity through the auspices of the Roman Church in the Baptism of Poland.
 According to Gallus Anonymus, it was Mieszko's first wife, Dobrawa, the daughter of Boleslaus I, Duke of Bohemia, who convinced her husband to convert to Christianity.
 Also, the chronicler, Thietmar of Merseburg, attributed Mieszko's conversion to Dobrawa's influence.
 The Baptism also had political significance and was most likely intended to bring Mieszko's state closer to the Duchy of Bohemia and to prevent future attacks by the Holy Roman Empire in an attempt to Christianize Mieszko's lands by force.
-Subsequently, Mieszko's realm was recognized by the papacy and accepted as part of Christendom.
+Subsequently, Mieszko's realm was recognised by the papacy and accepted as part of Christendom.
 In 968, a missionary bishopric was established in Poznań.
 The regesta titled Dagome iudex first defined Poland's geographical boundaries with its capital in Gniezno and affirmed that the state was under the protection of the Popes.

 Following the death of Mieszko I, his eldest son, Bolesław I the Brave, became the next Duke of Poland in 992.
 Bolesław I quickly consolidated his rule, expelling his stepmother, Oda, and half-brothers from Poland.
 He also expanded the borders of the early Polish state by taking Lusatia, Moravia, Upper Hungary, and Red Ruthenia.
 In 1000, he organized the Congress of Gniezno and obtained the right of investiture from Otto III, the Holy Roman Emperor, who assented to the creation of three additional bishoprics in Kraków, Kołobrzeg, and Wrocław and an archdiocese in Gniezno.
 During the meeting of the two rulers, Otto also bestowed upon Bolesław I royal regalia and a replica of the Holy Lance, which were later used at his coronation as the first King of Poland in 1025, when Bolesław I received permission for his coronation from Pope John XIX, an event that elevated Poland from a duchy to a kingdom.